ibm-cloud-docs/account/crn.md

 As an example, an image in the customer receipts container in an Object Storage service can have a `resource-type` segment of  `object` and a `resource` value of `CustomerReceipts/clientdinner.png`.

 The `resource-type` segment must be alphanumeric, lowercase, and no spaces or special characters other than '-'.
-A service can decide that the `resource-type` segment is optional, in which case it is left blank.
+A service can decide that the `resource-type` segment is optional, in which case it remains blank.

 ## CRN examples